Want the Upstream delivered straight to your inbox every month? Subscribe Now!

 28 years later, the ministry of Rod and his team has built schools in the barrio that over 750 students attend each year, schools that are some of the top-rated in the region.
 They’ve provided clean water to 30,000 community members who previously had no options.
 They’ve helped families start businesses and pull themselves out of poverty.
 They’ve started a dental and medical clinic that provides crucial access to families who might not otherwise have it.
 They’ve started 28 churches, reaching communities of all backgrounds.
 They’ve discipled gang leaders who have now become pastors and community leaders.
 The work of Rod and his team has literally transformed an entire community in the Dominican Republic.

 All of this is the outcome of Rod and his family staying through the hard times, even when, at times, they wanted to give up.
 It is because of the resilience and hope of the community and their ability to rally around one another to push forward in hope toward a better future.

 Read our monthly Global Team Report, with impact data, stories, and updates directly from our partners around the world!

 The Deeper Dive

-Perspective and insight from Forbes and our International Operations Director, Genessa Newberry.
+Perspective and insight from TEDx and our friend, Ashike Zema.